mathisdt/bibleserver-scraper/README.md

 1. as [MySword Bible](https://www.mysword.info) modules
 2. as side-by-side, verse-by-verse translation comparison

 The latter comes with a bonus feature you can't buy in any print bible (or at least I couldn't find one): no headings!
 Very useful if you want to read the bible without being influenced beforehand about what to expect.

+The output can also be used by [bible-bot](https://github.com/mathisdt/bible-bot/) to display and send bible verses.

 **Please respect the copyright and don't publish bible texts anywhere without consent of the publishers!**